After 10 years of planting trees with Canadian Camping Association campers, The ChariTree Foundation is growing its #environmentaleducation reach

-ChariTree is already helping to send inner city classes to Camp Kawartha’s outdoor learning programs and sending campers who can’t afford camp to other Canadian environmental education camps.
+ChariTree is already helping to send inner city classes to Camp Kawartha and Willowgrove’s outdoor education programs as well as helping to send campers who can’t afford camp to Canadian environmental education camps.

 Contact Andrea at The ChariTREE Foundation (email@example.com) if your camp or school offers outdoor learning, tree planting, or environmental education programs and is a REGISTERED CANADIAN CHARITY.
 ChariTree can only donate to other registered Canadian charities.